laslibs/lasrs/Readme.md

   extern crate lasrs;
   ```

-  A example of reading version of well log headers.
+  An example of reading well log headers.

   ```rust
   use lasrs::Las;